A Word from Bob

 - We create an unseemly spectacle when we place blinders on our spectacles and falsely accuse fellow biblical counselors of not using the spectacles of God’s Word as they view common grace resources.

 We need to find more apt descriptors for biblical counselors today who are committed to using the spectacles of God’s all-sufficient Word to engage and evaluate common grace resources.
-The apt descriptor is not “integrationist.”
-Perhaps the apt descriptor is:
+The apt descriptor is not “integrationist” or “a cover for syncretism.”
+The more apt descriptor is:

 “Calvin-like biblical counselor.”